 Media & Resources

-Tels Quels is the LGBT community center with services, library, cafe/bar, and a magazine that's been in print for 30 years.
+Tels Quels is the LGBT community center with services, library, cafe/bar, and a film series.

 The Brussels Gay Friendly guidebook, written by Têtu Magazine's Christophe Cordier, has listings and tips on local bars, restaurants, shops, cruising areas, events, accommodations and general tourist information.
 The print edition costs 20€, but the download is just 5€.